+The 30-day window was selected because it corresponds to the initial induction-treatment period after systemic glucocorticoid initiation, during which early add-on treatment decisions, inpatient-to-outpatient transition, and the first reassessment of glucocorticoid response commonly occur in routine practice.

 Data Collection and Outcomes

 Clinical data were extracted from the medical records, including demographics, disease characteristics, laboratory findings, pulmonary function data when available, and treatment details.
 Baseline variables were taken from the diagnostic evaluation performed at or near treatment initiation.
 Peripheral eosinophil counts were collected at diagnosis and at follow-up time points.
 Baseline myeloperoxidase antineutrophil cytoplasmic antibody (MPO-ANCA) titers and total immunoglobulin E levels were extracted at diagnosis.
-Baseline Birmingham Vasculitis Activity Score and Five-Factor Score were recorded as standard disease-activity and prognostic measures, respectively.22,23 For the descriptive summary of time from glucocorticoid start to the first mepolizumab dose, patients in the mepolizumab-by-day-30 group who received a 3-day intravenous methylprednisolone pulse at initiation were counted from the first day of the pulse course.
+Baseline Birmingham Vasculitis Activity Score (BVAS) and Five-Factor Score (FFS) were recorded as standard disease-activity and prognostic measures, respectively.22,23 For the descriptive summary of time from glucocorticoid start to the first mepolizumab dose, patients in the mepolizumab-by-day-30 group who received a 3-day intravenous methylprednisolone pulse at initiation were counted from the first day of the pulse course.

+FFS component items were reported as prognostic-score variables rather than comprehensive organ-involvement variables.
+The FFS severe gastrointestinal item was defined as severe gastrointestinal involvement used for Five-Factor Score calculation, such as gastrointestinal bleeding, ischemia or infarction, perforation, or pancreatitis, and should not be interpreted as all EGPA-related gastrointestinal involvement.23

-The primary outcome was cumulative oral prednisolone exposure from day 30 to 12 months after treatment initiation, expressed as the area under the curve of prednisolone dose normalized by body weight (mg/kg) using the 1-, 3-, 6-, and 12-month values.
-The day-30 prednisolone dose was the starting value for the post-landmark area-under-the-curve calculation and was not interpreted as an independent post-landmark outcome.
+Cumulative oral prednisolone exposure was calculated as the area under the curve using the trapezoidal rule based on body-weight-normalized oral prednisolone doses at day 30 and at 3, 6, and 12 months.
+Baseline body weight was used for normalization.
+Dose changes between scheduled assessment time points were not reconstructed from daily prescription records; instead, exposure between adjacent time points was approximated by linear interpolation.
+The day-30 prednisolone dose was used as the starting value for the post-landmark area-under-the-curve calculation and was not interpreted as an independent post-landmark outcome.
 Secondary outcomes were cumulative oral prednisolone exposure from day 30 to 6 months, oral prednisolone dose at 12 months, longitudinal changes in BVAS and eosinophil counts, relapse within 12 months, and infection events within 12 months.

+No institutional protocol mandated a fixed glucocorticoid tapering schedule during the study period.
+Prednisolone tapering was determined by treating physicians according to disease activity, organ involvement, eosinophil counts, adverse-event risk, and clinical response.

-Complete remission was defined as BVAS = 0 with prednisolone ≤ 7.5 mg/day.
-To separate disease activity control from glucocorticoid tapering policy, BVAS = 0 and prednisolone ≤ 7.5 mg/day were also analyzed individually.
-Patients contributed to the 3-, 6-, and 12-month analyses if they remained under observation for at least 90, 180, and 365 days after glucocorticoid initiation, respectively.
+Complete remission was defined as BVAS = 0 with prednisolone ≤7.5 mg/day.
+To separate disease activity control from glucocorticoid tapering policy, BVAS = 0 and prednisolone ≤7.5 mg/day were also analyzed individually.
+Patients were considered evaluable at each scheduled outcome time point when the corresponding routine-care assessment was available in the medical record.
+Date-derived follow-up duration was used to summarize observation time, whereas chart-confirmed 12-month outcome assessments were used to determine evaluability for 12-month outcomes.

+Relapse was defined as new or recurrent EGPA-related clinical manifestations after initial improvement that led the treating physician to increase systemic glucocorticoids, initiate or intensify immunosuppressive therapy, or add biologic therapy.
+Isolated laboratory eosinophilia without treatment escalation was not counted as relapse.

+Infection events were defined as clinically diagnosed infections requiring antimicrobial treatment, hospitalization, or interruption of immunosuppressive or biologic therapy.
+Severity was classified descriptively as outpatient-treated, hospitalization-requiring, severe/life-threatening, or unknown when severity information was not consistently recorded.

 Statistical Analysis